Chung-hwa Pak interviewed about the “SEX relays” of Sun Myung Moon

 Mr. Nakamura remarked: On May 31 this year the Unification Church said that on the contrary such a ritual or teachings about it do not even exist, and now they will lodge a criminal complaint against me because of my groundless slander.

 However, one of the leaders of the Unification Church, and a founding member, has now given a decisive testimony in this “pikareum” controversy.
 The words came out of the mouth of a person who was a close confidant of Sun Myung Moon.
-It is Chong-hwa Pak, who is in front of me today.
+It is Chung-hwa Pak, who is in front of me today.

 ❖ Here is some additional information about the photo:

 From left to right: Professor Myeong-hwan Tahk from Seoul (An expert on Korean new religions who has been quoted in media all around the world.
-He was murdered by a cult member a few months after this photograph was taken.), the Korean lady who translated, Mr. Hyo-min Eu (A founder member of the Unification Church; one of the first 36 couples “blessed” by Moon; he left the UC in the 1970s.), Mr. Chong-hwa Pak, Mr. Atsuo Nakamura (Member of the Japanese parliament, novelist and a very well-known actor.), Professor Asami Sadao of Tohoku Gakuin University in Sendai (He taught there for more than 40 years.) and Yoshifu Arita (At that time he was a well-known journalist.
+He was murdered by a cult member a few months after this photograph was taken.), the Korean lady who translated, Mr. Hyo-min Eu (A founder member of the Unification Church; one of the first 36 couples “blessed” by Moon; he left the UC in the 1970s.), Mr. Chung-hwa Pak, Mr. Atsuo Nakamura (Member of the Japanese parliament, novelist and a very well-known actor.), Professor Asami Sadao of Tohoku Gakuin University in Sendai (He taught there for more than 40 years.) and Yoshifu Arita (At that time he was a well-known journalist.
 He also later became a member of the Japanese parliament.).
 Unfortunately the photograph was damaged when it was cut out of the magazine.

 Pak: We also hear in both Korea and Japan, and in other countries, that pikareum does not exist.
 But the Unification Church is lying about it all.
 I actually saw Moon do pikareum sex with female followers.
 Also, on the instructions of Moon, to my great shame, I had sex with female followers.
 I have obtained testimonies from numerous women followers who had sex with Moon, but in the end they were abandoned by him.
 They dedicated their bodies and souls to him, and gave their property.
 Then they were thrown out, discarded, and are now mired in miserable situations.
 It is totally ridiculous to say pikareum does not exist.